Community, Common Room

 When it comes to community channels, your job is not done by simply opening one—in fact it’s only the beginning.
 Just like choosing your first channel to launch takes a lot of intention, thought, and hard work, so do the other operational elements at play.
 After you’ve selected your channel, there are a number of steps to take in preparation for a successful launch.

-So we've created this post as a guide to walk you through the key buckets of tasks when preparing for a channel launch: people, entry process, policies, marketing, and engagement plan.
-At the end of each section we’ll recommend a few action items you can take to get started.
+We've created this post as a guide to walk you through the key buckets of tasks when preparing for a channel launch: people, entry process, policies, marketing, and engagement plan.
+At the end of each section we recommend a few action items you can take to get started.
+Once you open your community channel, we recommend getting started with Common Room to best engage, grow, and support your community.

 A community isn’t much of a community without a group of individuals participating in it 😉 To start, identify an initial, smaller group of people you want to recruit into your community—perhaps your most passionate early fans and supporters—who you’re excited to co-create the community with.
 Think about who would make an ideal member of your specific community and recruit people like them to join.
 Why is this so important?
 When you find the right group to pilot the community with, they provide useful insights and feedback that help you shape how the community should operate as you consider expanding its size and scope in the future.